kumahq/kuma-website/app/_src/guides/migration-to-the-new-policies.md

    + {"permissions":[{"any":true}],"principals":[{"authenticated":{"principalName":{"exact":"spiffe://default/demo-app_kuma-demo_svc_5000"}}}]}
     ```

-    As we can see, the only difference is the policy name "MeshTrafficPermission" instead of "allow-all-default".
+    As we can see, the only difference is the policy name `MeshTrafficPermission` instead of `allow-all-default`.
     The value of the policy is the same.

 3. Remove the `kuma.io/effect: shadow` label: